 Since the NoMa/Gallaudet U Metro Station opened in 2004 (initially named the New York Ave/Florida Ave/Gallaudet U Station), NoMa has become the fastest-growing neighborhood in Washington, D.C.
-As of January 2015, NoMa has more than 11.8 million square feet of office space and 3,800 apartments.
-More than 40,000 people work in NoMa each day, and more than 20,000 people live nearby in new apartment buildings or historic rowhouse communities.
+As of September 2017, NoMa has more than 13.2 million square feet of office space and 4,800+ new apartments.
+More than 54,000 people work in NoMa each day, and more than 44,000 people live in the greater NoMa neighborhood.

 Originally inhabited by Piscataway Indians, the area now known as NoMa began to develop in 1792 when Florida Avenue was established as the rural boundary of Washington, D.C.
 By the mid-1800s, NoMa was primarily farmland settled by working-class Irish.
 The immigrant residents named the area “Swampoodle,” for the swampy land and puddles created from overflows of the Tiber Creek, a now-buried waterway that runs roughly along North Capitol Street.
 Swampoodle was largely characterized by brick rowhomes, similar to those seen in historic residential areas of Washington, D.C.

 In 1856, President Lincoln established Gallaudet University to the northeast of Swampoodle, at the intersection of Florida Avenue, NE and Sixth Street, NE.
 In 1860, the Government Publishing Office was established by an Act of Congress at the corner of North Capitol and H Streets, NW, and the following year, President Lincoln appointed the first Printer of the United States.